sQUlearn/squlearn/docs/user_guide/executor.rst

 QML models initialized thereafter.

 Below is an example demonstrating the selection of different simulated noisy IBM backends.
-We set up a small Quantum Neural Network (QNN) example and train it on the most suitable backend:
+We set up a small :class:`QNNRegressor <squlearn.qnn.QNNRegressor>` example and train it on the most suitable backend:

 .. jupyter-execute::